Welcome to the Clinical Picture Maker

 Supporting Research

-Enables researchers to observe the course of a disorder, view case studies, compare different cases of a disease, and even compare the features of different diseases.
+Researchers can observe the course of a disorder, view case studies, compare different cases of a disease, and even compare the features of different diseases.
 This allows researchers to make observations and see connections that can serve as a powerful base for future research.

 Sharing Knowledge